 So often, usually when we have time to reflect, we look at the masses of useless “stuff” we have accumulated over the years, on relection; we stop and wonder – do we really need it? what made us buy it? did it make us happy? and most importantly, if it did make us happy, for how long?

-Thinking of it this way – If one bit of stuff, made us happy then there would be no more searching, no more purchasing, no more striving for the next big thing.
+Thinking of it this way – If one bit of stuff was going to make us 100% happy then there would be no more searching, no more purchasing, no more striving for the next big thing.

-The world as we know it would collapse and Apple’s investors wouldn’t be very impressed.
-Let’s imagine, if the New iPad was so great, so perfect, so complete, we consumers didn’t need another Apple product ever again.
-They wouldn’t sell their updates, apps or their iPad 4, 5, 6.
+The material world as we know it would collapse.
+Let’s imagine, if the new iPhone was so great, so perfect, so complete that we consumers didn’t need another Apple product ever again.
+They wouldn’t sell their updates, apps or their iPhone 11, 12, 13.
 And that would be that!
+Apple’s investors wouldn’t be very impressed.

 Like me his perfect day doesn’t require “stuff”.
-His perfect day involves time spent with the people he cares for and care for him and a space and time when he can be at peace in his own moment, with no distractions of what next or what if.
+His perfect day involves time spent with the people he cares for and the people that care for him in a space and time when he can be at peace in the moment, with no distractions of what next or what if.